AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Save up to 30 percent with driver monitoring program

-Liberty Mutual is our top auto insurance pick for new drivers.
-It combines great coverage with a number of opportunities to save.
+Liberty Mutual is our auto insurance pick for new drivers with add-ons.
+It also combines great coverage with a number of opportunities to save.
 And with an A rating from AM Best for financial strength, you can count on its ability to pay for a claim.

 • pro